How To Tune a Violin

-You bought or rented a violin, congratulations!
+You are the proud new owner of a violin, congratulations!
 Now if you could just get it to sound like a violin you'd be good to go.

 Whether you are a violinist yourself, a parent of a beginner, or a music teacher, it is necessary that you know how to tune a violin!